Some time ago, the AMP team announced that AMP was coming to email.

 Beyond that, it’s unclear whether there will be an option for users to disable AMP in favor of regular, HTML emails.

-It will certainly be interesting to see how AMP for email unfolds, and how both brands and users take to the new format.
-After all – this could be the feature that changes email as we know it
+Though it’s only recently become widely available, it will certainly be interesting to see how AMP for email unfolds, and how both brands and users take to the new format.
+After all – this could be the feature that changes email as we know it.